Minkov/pb-interactive-python/EN/07-Conditional-Statements-Advanced-Exercise/05-Problem.md

 [/code-editor]
 [task-description]
 # Description
+It's summer with changeable weather and Victor needs your help.

+Write a program that recommends Victor which clothes to choose **according to the part of day and degrees (Celsius)**.

+Your friend has different plans for every part of the day with different outfits – check the **table** below.

 | **Part of Day / Degrees** | Morning | Afternoon | Evening |
 | --- | --- | --- | --- |